Last Updated: January 15, 2022

 The biggest tip I have for traveling with your little, is to remember that both you and your kiddo are going to be the same people and have the same dynamic you have at home.
 Just with slightly less sleep, and a more unfamiliar space.
 You’ll have to lower your expectations and try to go with the flow.
 Famous last words, sorry. ;) Try to think of your trip as a deviation from your normal routine and see how it plays out.
 We all do things differently on a trip.
 It doesn’t mean it’s going to derail all your hard work for routine, sleep training etc when you get home.
 Get sleep and naps in when you can, stay hydrated and try to eat balanced, but also have fun! :)

 Our best baby travel gear items are usually sleep related!
 Depending on your sleep situation at home, you’re most likely going to want to bring a travel crib.
 Unless you co-sleep at home and then you’re not going to need one.
+Otherwise, we consider this a top baby sleep essential.
 Many hotels and Airbnbs have cribs or roll-away cots.
 It really depends on your kid if it’s going to work for you.
 You also might end up waiting for the hotel to send someone up with the crib.
 If you’re ready to just get in your room, set things up and get to sleep, that might not work.
 If your sleep and sanity is gonna hinge on this sleep, just bring your own.
 In our experience, anytime we’ve tried the strange crib – it’s resulted in a complete meltdown.
 Then, we’ve had to start over and try again in our bed or our own travel crib.

 If you do try a provided crib, make sure you bring your own crib sheet and blankets, lovies etc that your little one is used to.
 Keep in mind that sleep situation also depends on where you’re staying.
 If you’re staying in a stand-alone house, you might be comfortable with letting them cry it out for 10 min to see if they’ll go to sleep.
 If you’re staying with other people or in an Airbnb in a small apartment building, you might not feel like you have that option.